-You can write a file listing cognate sets to be merged into one and feed it to python -m lexedata.edit.merge_cognate_sets MERGEFILE which bulk-merges these cognatesets.
+You can write a file listing cognate sets to be merged into one and feed it to which bulk-merges these cognatesets.
 The main use of this command is to merge cognatesets found to be strongly overlapping by the nonconcatenative morphemes report.